icing/blog/tailscale.md

 I installed tailnet on my phone, home machine and a virtual private server I rent on a German hosting provider.
 Let's call these machines `fone`, `home` and `vps`.

 With tailscale enabled, I can ping all machines from any one of them.
 If I switch WLAN off one `fone`, it remains reachable.
 Also, my `home` machine is reachable without any fiddling on my router.
 According to tailscale, connections are done peer-to-peer in almost all cases with some backup relay in case you reach a really obscure part of the internet. tailscale has [excellent documentation](https://tailscale.com/blog/how-nat-traversal-works/) on how this all works.
-And their code is open.
+And their code is open (mostly, see about `headscale` at the end).

 There are some features that you might want to enable on your tailnet: